Clinical Psychology Admissions

 All applications to the Ph.D. program must be submitted via the VCU admissions portal.

-General information about graduate study at VCU can be obtained from the VCU Graduate School web site.
-Application for graduate study in psychology with an emphasis in clinical psychology should be initiated online from the VCU Graduate School admissions page.
 Please note that there is not a separate application for the program or department.
-For questions related to admissions please contact the clinical psychology program at firstname.lastname@example.org.
+General information about graduate study at VCU can be obtained from the Graduate School.
+For questions related to admissions please contact the clinical psychology program at email@example.com.

 The deadline for applications is December 1.

 In addition to the general admission requirements of the VCU Graduate School, there are minimum acceptable standards for admission into the doctoral clinical program.